j9recurses/comparing_error_streams/README.md

 The moving average progresses by dropping the earliest value in a period and adding the latest value.
 The process of dropping older values ensures that the data that your processing never gets too unwieldy.

+By comparing the moving average between two error code streams, we can find if the new build errors are significantly different from the last build.

 ### Additional Stream Analysis
 Beyond the moving average, I also stored the sum of all each type of error.
+Looking at the cumulative sums of the error codes between versions would also indicate if one version was different than another.
-I did not end up using them in my visualization.
+Although had the sums on the server side, I did not end up using them in my visualization because of time constraints.

-I also wanted to also find the moving standard deviation of the error stream but I ran out of time.
+Given more time, I would also have tried to find the moving standard deviation of the error stream.
 The moving standard deviation would be helpful because it would give us a measure of how "stable" an error code is.
 For instance, if we found a low moving standard deviation for an error code in a player version, this would indicate the number of errors seen in a window period is pretty stable (ie aka the number of errors are not spiking/fluctuationg much)

 ### Visualization
 I was able to visualize the moving average for each error code in real time using the [smoothie charting library](https://github.com/joewalnes/smoothie)
 As new error codes are discovered in the error stream, they get added to the browswer window in real time.

-If I had more time, I would visualize the sum of the all the errors for each error code and spend more time on layout and styling....
+With more time, I would add the following improvements:
+- visualize cumulative sums of each error for each player version.
+- add more features in the UI visually "flag" the error codes in player versions that are significantly different.
+Right now, the web ui charts make it pretty obvious which error codes are different, but its not automatic.
+You could use threshold to acheive this.
+Specifically, you could have a the user enter a threshold value, and the threshold value would be used flag situaitons where the difference in the moving average is greater or equal to the threshold value that the user set.
+- improve the overall layout/styling/format of the UI....

 ## Technical Stack
 For this project, I used node js.